h2non/node-authrc/README.md

 #### remove(host)

 Removes a host from the config.
-You need to call `save()` method to apply changes into disk
+You need to call `save()` method to apply changes in disk

 Return [Auth Object](#new-authrcfilepath)